rollbar/docs/guides/resolved-in-version.md

 end
 ```

-The other notifiers have very similar top-level code_version configuration settings.
-See the docs for your notifier for more info.
+The other SDKs have very similar top-level code_version configuration settings.
+See the docs for your SDK for more info.

 If you resolve an item within Rollbar in a certain version and also specify a code_version, we use both of these values to decide whether or not to reactivate the item.